Strengthen Customer Loyalty With BOPIS

 Convenience is what draws online shoppers to BOPIS.
 And in the midst of the Coronavirus pandemic, it is even further appreciated because it is a way to minimize time spent in-store, without having to deal with the hassle of shipping.
 With parking, a designated pick up point, and signage to guide your customers, the in-store experience of collecting an online order will be exactly what it is supposed to be: quick, and convenient.

-Optimize the BOPIS Experience This Holiday Season
+Optimize the BOPIS Experience

-With the holiday shopping season right around the corner, now is the perfect time to optimize the experience of BOPIS for your customers by setting up automated order notifications, ensuring your in-store staff are trained on fulfilling orders, and creating a streamlined in-store pickup process.
+Now is the perfect time to optimize the experience of BOPIS for your customers by setting up automated order notifications, ensuring your in-store staff are trained on fulfilling orders, and creating a streamlined in-store pickup process.
 A positive experience of BOPIS from start to finish will result in happy customers, ultimately building their loyalty and trust.

 At Diff we do in-depth research to figure out what omnichannel strategy will work best for your ecommerce store.
 If you have questions about omnichannel and optimizing BOPIS, let’s chat!